-TEDxChristchurch 2015: Think Again will be a stunning, one-day event like no other in Christchurch!
+TEDxChristchurch 2015: Think Again was a stunning, one-day event like no other in Christchurch!
 At TEDxChristchurch, curious, open, passionate people came together to be intrigued, inspired, provoked and uplifted.
-Set against the stunning backdrop of the Isaac Theatre Royal, Saturday 3 October will be a feast for the mind and the heart.
+Set against the stunning backdrop of the Isaac Theatre Royal, Saturday 3 October was a feast for the mind and the heart.